Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No, the delivered API builder Docker image includes the community version and is supported as part of this project.

+### Di I need a specific API-Gateway version to use this solution?

+Any API-Gateway version that supports the Open-Traffic event log is supported.
+However, the solution has been tested with version 7.7, but in general it should also work with version 7.6.2.

 ### Will indexed data be deleted automatically?

 Yes, as of version 2.0.0, each index created in Elasticsearch is assigned an Index Lifecycle Policy ([ILM](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html)).
 This controls how long data is retained for each data type.